 '''

-sudo dpkg -i VirtualBox_1.3.6_Ubuntu_edgy.deb
+sudo dpkg -i VirtualBox_1.5.4_Ubuntu_edgy.deb

 '''

 You will be asked to accept the VirtualBox Personal Use and Evaluation License.
-If you answer no here, the installation will be aborted.
-Otherwise the installation will continue.
+Unless you answer "yes" here, the installation will be aborted.

 The group vboxusers will be created during installation.
 Note that a user who is going to run VirtualBox must be member of that group.
-Also note that adding an active user to that group may require a restart of the session of that user.
+Also note that adding an active user to that group will require that user to log out and back in again.
 This should be done manually after successful installation of the package.

 The installer will also search for a VirtualBox kernel module suitable for your kernel.
 The package includes pre-compiled modules for the most common kernel configurations.
 If no suitable kernel module is found, the installation script tries to build a module itself.
 If the build process is not successful you will be shown a warning and the package will be left unconfigured.
 Please have a look at /var/log/vbox-install.log to find out why the compilation failed.
-You may have to install the appropriate Linux kernel headers (see Section 2.2.2, "Support for external kernel modules").
-After correcting any problems, do either
+You may have to install the appropriate Linux kernel headers (see chapter 2.2.2, Support for external kernel modules, page 16).
+After correcting any problems, do